Who is Love Island’s Ekin-Su Cülcüloğlu?

 Love Island is back on our screens for a new series – and things are already hotting up.

-The ITV2 dating show returned to our screens on Monday 6 June, with a new group of people heading into the villa in search of romance.
+The ITV2 dating show returned on Monday 6 June, with a new group of people heading into the villa in search of romance.

-Last Wednesday’s episode (8 June) featured the arrival of the first bombshell of the series, Davide Sanclimenti.
-Davide was told he had 24 hours to pick which girl he wanted to couple up with, deciding at the end of Tuesday (7 June) night’s show to go for Gemma Owen.
+In the opening week of the show, Ekin-Su Cülcüloğlu was one of the original bombshells introduced to the villa.

-Liam Llewellyn then received a text telling him that there would be a recoupling at the end of the week, with the islander not picked being dumped.
+The 27-year-old comes from Essex and has worked as an actor in Turkey.

 “I’m quite picky and I’m not just looking for looks, I’m looking for brains,” she said.
 “I’m looking for someone with intelligence, someone who can have good chats...
 I’m looking for a serious man and a serious relationship.”